• 简体中文 简体中文 Chinese (Simplified) zh-hans

 No major difference.

-The company does not need to prepare a CSR report in accordance with laws and regulations.
+The company does not need to prepare an ESG report in accordance with laws and regulations.

-(2) The Company is dedicated to become an outstanding corporate citizen, and the Company continues to care for the education of disadvantaged groups, construct educational resource sharing, promote industry-academic cooperation, and outstanding talent cultivation.
-In addition, the Company also organizes various public welfare activities for socially disadvantaged group care, community medical health educational resource subsidies, and elderly care, etc. The public welfare activities span across the Songkhla region, Thailand, where the Company located and surrounding areas, and the beneficiaries include all major colleges and universities, local junior high and elementary schools, non-profit-seeking social organizations, and the general public.
+(a) The Company established ER Section, and is dedicated to become an outstanding corporate citizen, and the Company continues to care for the education of disadvantaged groups, construct educational resource sharing, promote industry-academic cooperation, and outstanding talent cultivation.
+In addition, the Company also organizes various public welfare activities for socially disadvantaged group care, community medical health educational resource subsidies, and elderly care, etc. The public welfare activities span across the Songkhla region, Trang, Thailand, where the Company located and surrounding areas, and the beneficiaries include all major colleges and universities, local junior high and elementary schools, non-profit-seeking social organizations, and the general public.
 The Company also encourages employees to jointly participate in social welfare activities in order to assist employees to maintain physical and mental health as well as a work life balance, thereby achieving growth with the Company together.
+The Company provides free health examinations to surrounding residences and allocates budget in scholarship and senior citizen care programs every year: (1) in 2024, the company provide low-income student scholarship, outstanding student scholarship and aid in campus construction is NT$ 351 thousand.
+The Company cooperate with schools and government institutions, including the selection process and provide the scholarship on time.
+The Company hopes to assist the students with financial aid and encourage them to concentrate on their studies.
+(2) In 2024, the company provide for the senior citizen caring program is NT$ 427 thousand.
+Monthly visits to the poor, seriously ill, shut-in, and disabled elderly in the community, and provide assistance and daily necessities subsidies.
+(3) Approximately NT$ 366 thousand was spent on participating in charity activities and community services in 2024, joining in community or official activities, providing annual electrical appliance safety inspections and maintenance, holding skills training for local communities, etc., to foster neighbor relations.
+The total amount of donation and related CSR activities in 2024 was NT$ 1,429 thousand.

-(4) Since 2015, the Company has consecutively received various social welfare awards and social welfare service awards from the central and local government for four consecutive years.
+(b) Since 2015, the Company has consecutively received various social welfare awards and social welfare service awards from the central government and local government.
 The Company seeks to attract people sharing the same notion to be committed to the care of socially disadvantaged groups.
 In addition, through the integration of government and local social resources along with the teamwork development model, the Company creates an organization operated based on innovation and human culture.
-In 2019, the total amount of donation for social care activities provided by the Company reached NT$ 2,215 thousand.

 Implementation of Corporate Governance